 For the first season, the same set of 90 F4M3, evaluated for yield and its component traits, were subjected to Screening for response to yellow vein mosaic virus (YVMV) in Kharif 2022.
 Observations were recorded only after a susceptible check showed 80 per cent disease incidence.
 Analysis of variance was carried out for the per cent disease incidence and results are presented in Table 5.

-Analysis of variance revealed a significant mean sum of squares attributable to genotypes and 'genotypes vs. checks.'Thus indicating the presence of variability among the genotypes studied for response to YVMV disease.
-The PDI varied from 2.22 per cent in BLM 44 to 77.78 percent in BLM 16, BLM 22 and BLM 32 with resistant and highly susceptible disease reaction, respectively dipected in Plate 2.
+Analysis of variance revealed a significant mean sum of squares attributable to genotypes and 'genotypes vs. checks.
+Thus indicating the presence of variability among the genotypes studied for response to YVMV disease.
+The PDI varied from 2.22 per cent in BLM 44 to 77.78 percent in BLM 16, BLM 22 and BLM 32 with resistant and highly susceptible disease reaction, respectively depicted in Plate 2.
 Among these 90 mutant lines, 6 mutant lines showed resistant reaction with a 1 to 2 rating scale, 28 mutant lines showed moderately resistant reaction with a 2.1 to 4 rating scale, 19 mutant lines showed moderately susceptible reaction with 4.1 to 5 rating scale, 33 mutant lines were susceptible with 5.1 to 7 rating scale, 4 mutant lines were highly susceptible with 7.1 to 9 rating scale depicted in (Table 6) and grouping of blackgram genotypes based on their disease reaction to YVMV during first season (Kharif 2022) depicted in (Table 7).
 Similar results were observed by Bhanu et al. (2017) Kakumanu and Gorrepati, (2017), Kolakar et al. (2018) and Pavishna et al. (2021).

 3.6 Screening of YVMV under Field Condition for the Second Season (Summer 2023)